 how to determine unlimited and limited tax liability,

 withholding taxes on cross-border income, and

-national law on the avoidance of double taxation.
+domestic law on the avoidance of double taxation.

 The programme leads to a Master of Laws (60 credits) LLM with Legal Science as the main field of study.

-The Master Programme in International Tax Law and EU Tax Law provides students with in-depth knowledge of both of these areas of law.
+The Master's Programme in International Tax Law and EU Tax Law provides you with in-depth knowledge of both of these areas of law.
 A particular emphasis lies on training of legal reasoning and the use of different sources of law.
 This knowledge is in demand by employers in the private sector as well as the public sector, including tax lawyers, tax officials, government officials and judges.
 In addition, as the programme has an international focus, it opens for career opportunities in various countries.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be Law or Legal Science.
 Also required is 15 credits in tax law, or equivalent, documented knowledge.